-The Dewey Stuit Fund in Liberal Arts and Sciences is an endowed fund created by friends and former colleagues of the College's long-term (1948–1977) former Dean, Professor Dewey Stuit.
-Its purpose is to promote the development of mentor-protégé relationships between undergraduate students and faculty members.
+The Dewey Stuit Fund in Liberal Arts and Sciences is an endowed fund created by friends and former colleagues of the College's long-term former Dean, Professor Dewey Stuit (1948-1977).
+The purpose of the fund is to promote the development of mentor-protégé relationships between CLAS undergraduate students and CLAS faculty.

 Grants from the Dewey Stuit Fund may support:

 Proposals must be made in advance of the need.
 The College will support up to six grants per academic year.
 Grants to students average $400.
 Proposals are considered in two cycles: those submitted by October 1 and those submitted by February 1 of each academic year.

 Students should complete and attach the application form to their proposal packet.
 Proposals should include:

 For proposals involving groups of students, please contact the Associate Dean for Undergraduate Programs and Curriculum for guidance on submission of proposals.